scout-app/scout-app/documentation/contributing.md

  * `projectIcon`: Can be auto guessed, set by the user in the UI, or left as the default `_img/logo_128.png`, which is Scout-App's own icon of Scout the Puppy.
  * `projectName`: The title of the project, by default it is based off of the last folder in `projectFolder`
  * `watcher`: This is the watcher function/object for this project.
 It informs Scout-App that `chokidar` is watching the `inputFolder` of this project for changes.
+* `sort`: This is temporary storage for when we drag a project in the sidebar to reorder them.
+It stores the starting and ending positions.
 * `versions`: The version numbers for Scout-App and it's dependencies.
  * `chokidar`: Allows for watching for file changes.
  * `libSass`: The library version of SassC, used at the core of Scout-App to process `.sass` and `.scss` files into CSS.